 Lifestyle choices that impair blood circulation can contribute to ED.
 Smoking, excessive drinking, and drug abuse may damage the blood vessels and reduce blood flow to the penis.
 Smoking makes men with atherosclerosis particularly vulnerable to ED.
 Being overweight and getting too little exercise also contribute to ED.
 Studies indicate that men who exercise regularly have a lower risk of ED.

 Surgery, including treatments for prostate cancer, bladder cancer, or BPH can sometimes damage nerves and blood vessels near the penis.
 In some cases, the nerve damage is permanent, and the patient will require treatment to achieve an erection.
 In others, surgery causes temporary ED that improves on its own after 6 to 18 months.

 ED may be a side effect of medication, including certain blood pressure drugs, antidepressants, and tranquilizers.
 Men should talk with their doctor if they suspect a prescription or over-the-counter drug may be causing erectile problems.
 Never stop any medicine without first consulting your doctor.

 Causes of ED: Psychological

 ED usually has something physical behind it, particularly in older men.
-But psychological factors may be to blame in 10% to 20% of men with ED.
+But psychological factors can be a factor in many cases of ED.
 Experts say stress, depression, poor self-esteem, and performance anxiety can short-circuit the process that leads to an erection.
 These factors can also make the problem worse in men whose ED stems from something physical.